-Intermediate training in performance skills for the musical theater, with emphasis on acting, stage movement and vocal production.
-Study includes written analyses, musical theater staging, and basic acting and vocal techniques.
-Prerequisite: THEA 39A with a minimum grade of C. 3 hours lecture, 3 hour laboratory.
+Training in performance skills for the musical theater, with emphasis on acting, stage movement and vocal production.
+Solo, duet and ensemble work, possibly leading to a culminating public performance.
+Prerequisite: THEA 39A with a minimum grade of C. 54 hours lecture, 54 hours laboratory.
 Transfer: CSU, UC.